ArnavMetrani/arnavmetrani.github.io/_pages/cv.md

 Scholastic
 ======
-* Indian Institute of Science Education and Research Mohali, B.Sc + Integrated M.Sc in Physics, 2026 (expected)
+* Indian Institute of Science Education and Research Mohali, BSMS in Physics, 2026 (expected)

 Projects
 ======